Rohit20511/JobPortalDemoGW/README.md

 We have defined the following set of actions that we can achieve using this Web Application -
 a.
-Webpage where user can scroll through a list of job openings in available in the platform.
+Webpage where user can scroll through a list of job openings available in the platform.
 We can add jobs by making an API call.

 b.
-Once user clicks on any job details tile , user gets Job Description from a backend API.
+Once user clicks on any job details tile ,user gets Job Description from a backend API.

 c.
 After click on apply button, we are storing candidate details in MongoDB keeping JobID as reference.